 You’ve pictured a better future.
 What step toward it will you take today?

-Lynda Wallace is a highly sought-after life coach and career coach who meets with local clients in her sunny office in Montclair, NJ, and with clients from around the world by phone and video.
-She wrote the best-selling book A Short Course in Happiness, and teaches coaching skills courses to both new and experienced coaches.
+Lynda Wallace is a highly sought-after career, life, and executive coach who meets with local clients in her sunny office in Montclair, NJ, and with clients from around the world by phone and video.
+She wrote the best-selling book A Short Course in Happiness, and teaches her evidence-based coaching methods to hundreds of coaches every year.
 Lynda spent twenty years as a senior executive at Johnson & Johnson, holds an MBA from the Wharton School, and is a Certified Positive Psychology Coach.